cajigaslab/Thalamus/README.md

 # Documentaton
 The code respository for Thalamus is hosted on GitHub at https://github.com/cajigaslab/thalamus.
-For the detailed documentation of Thalamus usage along with Node information see https://cajigaslab.github.io/Thalamus/.
+For detailed documentation of Thalamus visit https://cajigaslab.github.io/Thalamus/.
 For additional examples and generation of figures in our paper, refer to the **SimpleUseCase** folder in the repo.

 # License